The Nonnahús museum is my favourite museum in Akureyri and a hidden gem in North Iceland's capital city.

 Minjakirkjan in Akureyri and the Nonni Statue

-There is a big statue of Nonni, 2.5 meters high, in front of the Nonnahús museum.
+There is a large statue of Nonni, 2.5 meters high, in front of the Nonnahús museum.
 It was made by one of our female sculptors, Nína Sæmundsson, in 1957.

-The statue was located for a while in the old Borgarbókasafn, City Library in Reykjavík.
+The statue was located in the old Borgarbókasafn, City Library in Reykjavík, for a while.
 Then it just disappeared.

 The Nonni statue up close

-Women from the Zontaclub of Akureyri heard of the statue and started looking for it.
-One of Zontaclub's goals is to preserve the memory of Nonni, the Honorary Citizen of Akureyri.
+One of the Zonta Club's goals is to preserve the memory of Nonni, the Honorary Citizen of Akureyri.

-After the statue was moved from the City Library in ca 1982 nobody knew where it was.
-The women in the Zontaclub tried in vain to find the statue.
+After the statue was moved from the City Library in 1982, nobody knew where it was.
+The women in the Zonta Club tried in vain to find the statue.

-They decided on asking the nation for help.
-From 1970-1980 a lot of newspaper articles were published and finally after so many years, the statue was found hidden away in a hay loft.
+They decided to ask the nation for help.
+From 1970 to 1980, many newspaper articles were published, and, after so many years, the statue was finally found hidden away in a hay loft.

-The statue was found in the hay loft of Korpúlsstaðir just 15 minutes away from where I used to live in Reykjavík.
-It was found in a box with the marking "head up" - and it was totally intact.
+The statue was found in the hay loft at Korpúlsstaðir, just 15 minutes from where I used to live in Reykjavík.
+It was found in a box marked "head up" and was completely intact.

 The information plaques by the Nonni statue

-The statue was sent to Germany and inaugurated in 1994 where it got a place in front of the Nonnahús museum.
+The statue was sent to Germany and inaugurated in 1994, where it was placed in front of the Nonnahús museum.

 On one of my annual visits to Nonni :)

-I just love this statue and I greet Nonni and have my picture taken with it every time I visit Akureyri, so by now I have quite a collection of Nonni photos; the one I have added of me and Nonni is from 2018 :)
+I love this statue, and I greet Nonni and have my picture taken with it every time I visit Akureyri, so by now I have quite a collection of Nonni photos; the one I have added of me and Nonni is from 2018 :)

 Nonnasteinn - the Nonni rock